dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 :doc:`dials.refine_bravais_settings<../programs/dials_refine_bravais_settings>`
 to determine likely candidates.
-This takes the results of the P1 autoindexing and runs refinement with all of the possible Bravais settings applied, allowing you to choose your preferred solution:
+This takes the results of the P1 autoindexing and runs refinement with all of the possible Bravais settings applied, allowing you to choose your preferred solution.

+Note that here we set the additional parameter ``best_monoclinic_beta=False``.
+For centred monoclinic systems, there are two alternative settings, C2/m or I2/m, and the "conventional" setting would be the setting that gives a beta angle closest to 90°.
+However, previously-published structures for this protein are in the C2 setting, hence we set ``best_monoclinic_beta=False`` to force the choice of C2 irrespective of the beta angle.

 .. dials_tutorial_include:: mpro_x0692/dials.refine_bravais_settings.cmd

-giving a table containing scoring data and unit cell for each Bravais
+This generates a table containing scoring data and unit cell for each Bravais
 setting:

 .. dials_tutorial_include:: mpro_x0692/dials.refine_bravais_settings.log